m-t-o-s/mtos/README.md

 to provide PGP identity management and out of band key exchange  because these are unsolved problems in web application design that must be addresed before building an anonymized p2p network.

+Eventually, the user interface should be written using web components for key management and **mt-items** should be displayable with their on web components stored and transmitted as **mt-items**.

 Basic Content Types